 -Dr. Whitney Bowe

 Don’t Stop Exercising.
-As mentioned in our previous blog post Good Workout, Even Better Skin, there are several benefits that come from exercising.
+There are several benefits that come from exercising.
 They include: skin repair, maintaining hormone levels and more.

 Do Change at-home skin care treatments that can potentially irritate your skin, like certain facial peels and masks.
 If you notice that your skin is already dry, cracked, and irritated do not use products with harsh ingredients like alcohol or acids that can irritate and strip your skin of moisture even further.